 Your company would be entitled to dormant if you had no significant transactions in a tax year.
 These transactions do not cover:

-You don’t need to inform companies house that you have restarted your trading.
+You don’t need to inform the company’s house that you have restarted your trading.
 The next set of filings as a non-dormant account will automatically indicate that your company is non-dormant now.

-You need to file annual accounts and a statement of confirmation through previous annual return if you’re dormant for corporation tax and Companies House.
+You need to file annual accounts and a statement of confirmation through previous annual returns if you’re dormant for corporation tax and Companies House.

-If your company qualifies for “small” and you’re dormant according to companies house, you don’t need to add an auditor’s report along with your accounts and you can file dormant accounts.
+If your company qualifies for “small” and you’re dormant according to the company’s house, you don’t need to add an auditor’s report along with your accounts and you can file dormant accounts.

-Find out the details for is a small company which is dormant for Companies House.
+Find out the details for a small company which is dormant for Companies House.

 Reactivation of a Dormant Company: